Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Use the FEYKV5 code to get 25 CHF in your account!

-• Invest 99% in stocks
+- Invest 99% in stocks

-After this comparison, Finpension Vested Benefits is the best vested benefits account available in Switzerland in 2020.
+So, we conclude this comparison of VIAC vs Finpension Vested Benefits.
+Finpension Vested Benefits is the best vested benefits account available in Switzerland in 2025.
 They have several advantages over VIAC:

 VIAC is still a great vested benefits account compared to other alternatives.
-But compared to Finpension Vested Benefits, it simply falls short!
+But compared to Finpension Vested Benefits, it falls short!

 So, that concludes our comparison of VIAC vs Finpension Vested Benefits.
 If you have any experience with one of them, I would love to hear about it!